 In order for cell therapy to be considered a useful and cost-effective treatment for OA, it should alter the disease progression and pathogenesis, so by necessity be applied earlier in the OA spectrum than the end-stage when joint prostheses are used, perhaps even being applied at the pre-OA stage 26.
 Sheep are considered a suitable large animal model of musculoskeletal issues, since the biomechanics of the ovine stifle joint is similar to the human knee 20,27 and it is highly translatable to the human clinical setting 28.
 Meniscal release procedures, such as has been used in this study, result in a mild OA with moderate changes within 12 weeks 17,18, thus allowing the application of a treatment modality part way through the pathogenesis of OA.

-As hypothesized the hUC-MSCs appeared to delay the progression of OA, with significantly lower KL scores in the treatment arm compared to the no-cell control group.
+As hypothesized, the hUC-MSCs appeared to delay the progression of OA, with significantly lower KL scores in the treatment arm compared to the no-cell control group.
 Likewise, the macroscopic and histological scoring showed better scores following treatment with hUC-MSCs, although this did not quite reach significance.
 This suggests that perhaps the study was underpowered and indeed the numbers in each group were fairly small.
 However, this number had been calculated to be adequate from an earlier study based on histology as an outcome measure to achieve a 0.8 level of power (personal information; F Henson, Cambridge).
 Furthermore, when looking at the synovitis scores, a non-significant difference between the two treatment groups suggests that the hUC-MSCs did not evoke an inflammatory response in any of the treated animals, at least at the time-point measured.

 The chronology of OA development may also in part be responsible for a lack of significance in some parameters, for example, in gait analysis.
 Cake et al 17 found vertical ground reaction forces varied considerably with time post meniscal injury compared to baseline, with maximal reduction of peak forces at 2.5 and 8 weeks but a tendency to return towards normal by 12 weeks 17.
 Similarly, the dynamic weight bearing in sheep which had undergone the same meniscal destabilization as in the current study, showed an improvement after 3 weeks when treated with 120µg of a GDF-5 analogue compared to untreated controls, but this difference between treated and controls decreased with time to 11 weeks and, as in the current study, did not reach significance 19.
 Indeed Newell et al showed there to be a correlation between activity and the severity of pathology 18.
 With several outcome measures showing a trend to improvement in pathological OA features but not reaching significance, perhaps larger sample numbers and extending the timescale to 24 or 26 weeks may have rendered a higher level of significance.
 Furthermore, the continual monitoring of the sheep using smart technology, such as commercially available telemetric systems e.g. Fitbark, which measures movement behaviour, may have allowed more subtle changes to be monitored over time 18.
 In addition, in order to gain more information on the mode of action of the implanted cells, studying changes in the inflammatory status of different tissues such as the meniscus, particularly at different timepoints, may provide useful and critical information.